AdobeDocs/media-analytics.es-ES/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## error

-Indica que se produjo un error.
+Indica que se ha producido un error.

 ## sessionEnd

-Se utiliza para notificar al servidor de Media Analytics cómo cerrar la sesión inmediatamente cuando el usuario abandonó su visualización del contenido y es poco probable que se devuelva.
+This is used to notify the Media Analytics backend to immediately close the session when the user has abandoned their viewing of the content and they are unlikely to return.

 If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend.